APSU

 E same as D E’ breath control F focus & forward tone

-G good 1st exercies, loosens tension & relaxes tongue (good when sick) H same as G
+G good 1st exercise, loosens tension & relaxes tongue (good when sick) H same as G

 I to mix the best of dark & bright vowels J flexibility J’ flexibility, breath, & theory